Automechanika Dubai showcases bold vision for autonomous-ready cities

 - Automechanika Dubai concludes today, Thursday, 11 December

-Dubai, UAE: A transformative blueprint for autonomous urban mobility took centre stage yesterday at Automechanika Dubai’s Innovation4Mobility conference at the Dubai World Trade Centre, as industry experts examined how future cities can redesign infrastructure, regulatory systems and societal frameworks to support large-scale adoption of autonomous driving.
+Dubai, United Arab Emirates: A transformative blueprint for autonomous urban mobility took centre stage yesterday at Automechanika Dubai’s Innovation4Mobility conference at the Dubai World Trade Centre, as industry experts examined how future cities can redesign infrastructure, regulatory systems and societal frameworks to support large-scale adoption of autonomous driving.

 Held as part of the session, City readiness for autonomous driving: Building future-ready urban infrastructure, Ghanim Mohammad Al Falasi, Senior Vice President, Director General’s Office, Dubai Silicon Oasis (DSO), explored how the Middle East, and Dubai in particular, is poised to become a global testbed for next-generation autonomous mobility.